huggingface/blog/how-to-train.md

 Over the past few weeks, we made several improvements to our [`transformers`](https://github.com/huggingface/transformers) and [`tokenizers`](https://github.com/huggingface/tokenizers) libraries, with the goal of making it way easier to **train a new language model from scratch**.

-In this post we'll demo how to train a “small” model (84 M parameters = 6 layers, 768 hidden size, 12 attention heads) – that’s the same number of layers & heads as DistilBERT – on **Esperanto**.
-We'll then fine-tune the model on a downstream task of part-of-speech tagging.
+In this post we’ll demo how to train a “small” model (84 M parameters = 6 layers, 768 hidden size, 12 attention heads) – that’s the same number of layers & heads as DistilBERT – on **Esperanto**.
+We’ll then fine-tune the model on a downstream task of part-of-speech tagging.

 Esperanto is a *constructed language* with a goal of being easy to learn.
 We pick it for this demo for several reasons:
-- it is a relatively low-resource language (even though it's spoken by ~2 million people) so this demo is less boring than training one more English model 😁
+- it is a relatively low-resource language (even though it’s spoken by ~2 million people) so this demo is less boring than training one more English model 😁
 - its grammar is highly regular (e.g. all common nouns end in -o, all adjectives in -a) so we should get interesting linguistic results even on a small dataset.
 - finally, the overarching goal at the foundation of the language is to bring people closer (fostering world peace and international understanding) which one could argue is aligned with the goal of the NLP community 💚

 > N.B.
-You won't need to understand Esperanto to understand this post, but if you do want to learn it, [Duolingo](https://www.duolingo.com/enroll/eo/en/Learn-Esperanto) has a nice course with 280k active learners.
+You won’t need to understand Esperanto to understand this post, but if you do want to learn it, [Duolingo](https://www.duolingo.com/enroll/eo/en/Learn-Esperanto) has a nice course with 280k active learners.

 Our model is going to be called… wait for it… **EsperBERTo** 😂